 Students who are enrolled in the 8-week session are welcome to come to our regularly scheduled open studio sessions to practice their craft.
 We cover a little bit of new material in each class, but in general missing one class won’t be a problem.
-Just try not to miss the first one.
+Just try not to miss the first one or the last one.

 Can I buy some cool stuff?

 You bet!
 There’s always something new in our ceramics gallery, from t-shirts to tea pots.
 If something catches your eye, just tell your instructor.